stevenktruong/stevenktruong/README.md

 ### Hi there 👋

-I'm currently a third year Ph.D. student at the UCLA Department of Mathematics interested in random matrix theory.
+I'm currently a fourth year Ph.D. student at the UCLA Department of Mathematics researching random matrix theory.

 <!--
 **stevenktruong/stevenktruong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.